Warships are vessels constructed for naval warfare by the government of a sovereign nation.

 The main task of Corvettes is the protection of inshore territorial waters.
 They are sent to patrol near coasts and respond to threats whenever applicable.

-Corvettes are capable of launching surface to air and surface to surface missile.
+Corvettes are capable of launching surface-to-air and surface-to-surface missiles.
 They can also fight underwater threats with their anti-submarine systems.

-Due to their small size, their weapons systems and range is quite limited.
+Due to their small size, their weapons systems and range are quite limited.
 They are less sophisticated and have less crew compared to their “big brothers”.

 6. Amphibious Warships